 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were given antianxiety medications.
-These medications are given to residents suffering from depression and anxiety.
+This indicates the percentage of residents prescribed antianxiety drugs.
+These medications are given to residents suffering from depression or anxiety.

 Managing Depression Among Residents